-Students will write four position papers summarizing and evaluating the arguments in a given section.
+Students will write three position papers summarizing and evaluating the arguments in a given section.
 The grade will primarily depend on the strength of the argument offered.
 Write to convince me that your argument is the strongest one.
 Each paper must include a thesis, support the thesis, incorporate the readings, and deal with a counter-argument, use a moral theory, and clearly present all of the ideas in the paper.
 Additional requirements for each paper will be specified prior to the assignment’s due date

 The assignments will be worth: